 - “What event do you need the lanyards for?”

-So why did this Greeter work so well?
+Why did this Greeter work so well?
+I'd point to three reasons:

 - It got to the point